-There are 3 types of sleep apnea:
+There are three types of sleep apnea:

-Major causes will depend on the type of sleep apnea:
+Causes depend on the type of sleep apnea:

 |Obstructive Sleep Apnea|

-- Large neck
+- Having a large neck

 - Family history of apnea

 - Using certain medicines for pain or sleep

 - Having problems in the nose or throat such as: